Skip to main content

 maskA:drawPolygon(StarVertices(160, false))

-1. Create the Animated Model
+1. Create an Animated Model

 local targetA = Model("Model/xiaoli.model")